 Projects

-In 2023, the Department of Defense’s Defense Innovation Unit (DIU) awarded TRS its third TCH for PFAS-impacted soil treatment project, this one at Joint Base Elmendorf Richardson (JBER) in Anchorage, Alaska.
-The JBER ex-situ remediation project is significantly larger than the previous two completed by TRS.
-Construction began in late 2023.
-We anticipate completing the project in late 2024.
+In 2023, the Department of Defense’s (DoD) Defense Innovation Unit (DIU) awarded TRS its third thermal desorption of PFAS in soil treatment project, this one at Joint Base Elmendorf Richardson (JBER) in Anchorage, Alaska.
+We treated 2,000 cubic yards of soil at the ex-situ remediation project, completing operations in September 2024.

 Thermal Treatment of PFAS in Soil – TRS applied its FlexHeater® TCH service to soil at a fire training site at Beale Air Force Base to reduce PFOA and PFOS levels below U.S. EPA RSLs (126 μg/kg).
 View the case study